veronhoxha/data-wild-west/README.md

 Below is an overview of the key components and their organization:

 ### Code
-Located in the "code" folder:
+Located in the **"code"** folder:

-    1) Project_Notebook.ipynb: The main Jupyter Notebook where all the analyses are performed.
+    - **Project_Notebook.ipynb**: The main Jupyter Notebook where all the analyses are performed.
-    2) libraries/utils.py: This file, located in the libraries subfolder, contains all the functions utilized in Project_Notebook.ipynb.
+    - **libraries/utils.py**: This file, located in the libraries subfolder, contains all the functions utilized in Project_Notebook.ipynb.

 ### Data
-Located in the "data" folder:
+Located in the **"data"** folder:

-    1) This directory houses both the raw and processed data utilized in the project.
+    - This directory houses both the raw and processed data utilized in the project.

 ### Additional Folders
-    1) "images": Contains images used in the report.
+    - **"images"**: Contains images used in the report.
-    2) "translations": This folder includes any translation files related to the project.
+    - **"translations"**: This folder includes any translation files related to the project.
-    3) "visualizations": Here, you will find visual representations and output generated during the project.
+    - **"visualizations"**: Here, you will find visual representations and output generated during the project.
-    4) "annotations": Contains annotations results, samples and the guideline.
+    - **"annotations"**: Contains annotations results, samples and the guideline.

 Each folder is structured to provide a clear and organized workflow, ensuring easy navigation and replication of the project's results.